FrantisekSilhan/NexTool/README.md

 npm install
 ```

-3. Configure the application as needed, including setting up database connections and environment variables: Rename `env.example` to `.env`.
+3. Configure the application as needed, including setting up database connections and environment variables: Rename `.env.example` to `.env`.
 Also check `~/shared.js` and `~/src/config.js`.

 4. Run the application: